-Searching for the Commanders next quarterback
+Searching for the Commanders’ next quarterback

 Why him: Trey Lance is waiting to take over in San Francisco, and the 49ers would save $25.5 million in cap space by moving Garoppolo.
 For Washington, he’d serve as an upgrade over Heinicke with his experience (especially in the postseason) and numbers; his average EPA (expected points added) per dropback and passer rating both ranked ninth last season.
 Washington may not have to give up much to get him.

-Why not: He’s expected to undergo surgery on his throwing shoulder and isn’t expected to resume throwing again until early July.
-His contract has a cap charge of $25.55 million this year, and with so few options, Washington might have to give up quite a bit to ward off other suitors.
+Why not: He is set to have surgery on his throwing shoulder and isn’t expected to resume throwing again until early July.
+With so many teams in need of a quarterback, Washington might have to give up quite a bit to ward off other suitors.

-Key stat: 103.2 — Garoppolo’s passer rating over the final 10 weeks of the regular season was third-best in the league last year.
+Key stat: 8.64 — Garoppolo’s average yards per attempt was the second-best in the league last year.

 Offensive fit: The veteran pocket passer is at his best when he’s firing off play-action passes, and he has enough mobility to extend plays when needed.
 The concern is the inconsistency, which is often a product of poor decision-making.